 How to create a disk image or clone your system disk, to move to a new drive

-You can not have the same results by just copying and pasting the contents of the old disk to the newer one, as you do usually with files and folders when you work on your PC.
+Here is a quick guide on how you can replace safely your system hard disk, i.e. the disk where Windows is installed, moving everything into a new, larger, disk, in order to avoid re-installing Windows and your programs.
+You cannot have the same results by just copying and pasting the contents of the old disk to the newer one, as you do usually with files and folders when you work on your PC.
 You need to make a “clone” or “image” of your old disk.

 This clone or image can be created by Windows, however, for the moment it is safer to use a freeware like EasyUs ToDo Backup, DriveImage XML or Macrium Reflect Free.
 I find Macrium Reflect easier to use.